Ford Expedition Insurance Rates

 Rates are averaged for all Ford Expedition models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy the Best Cheap Ford Expedition Insurance
+How to Shop for Cheaper Ford Expedition Insurance

-Getting lower rates on car insurance takes having a decent driving record, having above-average credit, being claim-free, and possibly higher deductibles.
-Set aside time to shop around at least every other year by getting rate quotes from direct car insurance companies like GEICO, Progressive, and Esurance, and also from local insurance agencies.
+Getting lower rates on car insurance consists of being a low-risk driver, having good credit, not filing small claims, and maximizing policy discounts.
+Invest the time to shop around once a year by getting quotes from direct insurance companies like Progressive, GEICO, and Esurance, and also from local insurance agencies.

-- Policyholders who purchase additional liability coverage will pay around $370 per year to raise limits from a low limit to higher 250/500 limits
+- Policyholders who purchase more liability coverage will pay about $390 annually to raise from a low limit to a 250/500 level

 Now that you have a better understanding of how an individual driver’s rates are determined, the next step is to compare Ford Expedition insurance rates from multiple providers.
 When you’re ready, feel encouraged to use our free quote tool below.